knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 ```

 ### Micro-Service logic (Presenter)
 This time, the 'presenter' logic is put into the same class.
-As this class
-already extends 'Application', the convenience class GatewayClient is aggregated as
+Again, the convenience class GatewayClient is aggregated as
 a uses relation-ship.
 Here is the complete class for the SimpleGUI:
 ```java
 public class SimpleGUIService extends Application {